kylebgorman/perceptronix/src/applications/README.md

 Included or planned applications include:

+* POS tagger: `pos_tagger`
 * Sentence tokenizer: `sentence_tokenizer`
 * Truecaser: `truecaser`
 * Word tokenizer: `word_tokenizer`

-As of 2016-09-17 only the sentence tokenizer is fully functional.
+As of 2016-10-08 only the first two are fully functional.